Geometrical Quantum Chemical Engine: GENERAL FRAMEWORK

 \subsection{Linear response regime}

 In this subsection, we consider the thermodynamics of the engine introduced in the previous subsection in the linear response regime for small $\epsilon$.
+See Appendix~\ref{app:slow-driving} for the general method used in this subsection.
 When we assume that $\hat{\rho}^{\rm ss}$ is diagonalizable, there exists $(\hat{\rho}^{\rm ss})^{-1}$.
+As shown in Ref.~\cite{Yoshii22} the geometrical correction to $\hat{\rho}^{\rm ss}$ is negligible except for the initial relaxation process to reach a quasi-steady state.
 In this case, we can expand